Nexmo/station/_tutorials/add-a-call-whisper-to-an-inbound-call.md

 ## Getting started with code

 The code for this project is on GitHub at <https://github.com/Nexmo/node-call-whisper>.
-This consists of a NodeJS project using Express and is intended to give you a working example that you can then adapt for your own needs.
+This consists of a node.js project using Express and is intended to give you a working example that you can then adapt for your own needs.

 ### Clone the repository